OBJECTIVE: Ride a bucking horse for 8 seconds without touching the animal with the free hand.

 HOW IT'S DONE: The calf gets a designated head start before the rider on horse back is allowed to give chase.
 The cowboy throws his loop, brings his horse to a stop, dismounts, throws the calf to the ground (called flanking), and ties any three legs together with "pigging string" which the cowboy carries in his teeth throughout the chase.
 The horse must plant itself and keep slack out of the rope without dragging the calf, and the calf must stay tied for 5 seconds after the cowboy has remounted his horse and moved forward to put slack in the rope.
 Highly trained quarter horses are used in this event, and ropers give them 70 percent of the credit for their ability to win.

-HOW IT'S DONE:Two cowboys, two quarter horses and one longhorn steer take part in a skill that is still very important on big western ranches.
+HOW IT'S DONE:Two cowboys, two horses and one longhorn steer take part in a skill that is still very important on big western ranches.
 As in all timed events, the steer gets a head start before cowboys on horseback can give chase.
 The header waits behind a barrier that is released after the steer has a proper head start.
 The heeler follows.
 The header is the first to rope and must catch the steer in one of three ways: around one horn and the head, or around the neck.
 Once his job is done he dallies his rope around his saddle horn and rides to the left, turning the steer away from the heeler.
 As the header rides away, the heeler ropes both hind feet.
 The clock is stopped when no slack is in the rope and ropers are facing each other.
-All steers must weigh 700 pounds and wear he wraps that protect against rope burns.
+All steers must weigh 700 pounds and wear head wraps that protect against rope burns.

 SCORING: Fastest time wins.
 Breaking the barrier before the steer gets its head start adds a 10-second penalty to the team's time.
 Catching only one foot carries a 5-second penalty.
 A time of 10 to 15 seconds can be tough to beat.